ananditam-hub/ralphi-reimp/README.md

 <img src="https://github.com/user-attachments/assets/665a5624-118c-44ec-b44b-cd5c0b824298" width="350"/> <br/>
 And for chromosomes 1, 14 and 22 with 30x coverage (we leave out LongPhase here due to longer execution time, will update soon): <br/>
 <img src="https://github.com/user-attachments/assets/4dbf6d55-a624-492e-874f-eeefe4cbe635" width="350"/> <br/>
 Phasing quality, if measured by switch rate, can be seen to improve as we go from low coverage to high coverage for all tools.
+Ralphi makes significant improvements in achieving accuracy from its previous formulation as in RefHap based on maximum fragment cut formulation.
+Its results can be seen comparable to that of HapCUT2, a tool based on Minimum Error Correction (MEC) formulation, another state-of-the-art technique.

 ## Other Tools Used: